-With school holidays upon us, and the weather getting chillier, the prospect of spending time eating well with loved ones is even more enticing.
-With groups from the same household still able to dine together inside, we’re here to support the restaurant industry and share our favourite family-friendly restaurants in the heart of London.
-A stone’s throw from the shops of Regent Street (with the world’s oldest toy store, Hamleys, a winner for little ones) and other London attractions such as Piccadilly Circus, Carnaby Street, Green Park (and nearby Buckingham Palace), Covent Garden and more just a short walk away, we’ve found perfect places to book a table.
+With the weather getting chillier, the prospect of spending time eating well with loved ones is even more enticing.
+A stone’s throw from the shops of Regent Street (with the world’s oldest toy store, Hamleys, a winner for little ones) and other London attractions such as Piccadilly Circus, Carnaby Street, Green Park (and nearby Buckingham Palace), Covent Garden and more just a short walk away, we’ve found the perfect family-friendly places to book a table in central London.

 If you fancy a grilled steak (there’s plenty of pescatarian or vegetarian options too), Gaucho is always a great choice.
 With a special menu featuring child-friendly dishes – the purple risotto always draws intrigue – accompanying the impressive main offering, time spent at Gaucho feels like a spoiling experience no matter your age.

 If it’s a Sunday Roast you’re looking for, there’s nowhere better to enjoy the tradition than at Hawksmoor Air Street.
 With meat sizzling on a spit over an open fire, the decadent portions served make for a family-size feast for all.
 We recommend booking a table early; their roasts are extremely popular and often sell out.

 Gordon Ramsay’s Heddon Street Kitchen is tucked away from the main street.
 Offering a relaxed, modern European menu, it's the perfect option for even the fussiest of eaters.
 Kids can choose from classics like delicious meatball pasta, bangers and mash or fish and chips and top it off with a sticky toffee pudding, chocolate brownie or ice cream and chocolate sauce.
 Kids eat free with every adult dining so what are you waiting for?